A free membership of Akademikernes A-kasse opens the doors to personal guidance and help applying for relevant jobs while you study.

 In order to receive unemployment benefits when you graduate, you must re-register as a graduate full-time member no later than 14 days after finishing your studies.
 You do that by filling in the form Skift medlemsstatus fra studerende til nyuddannet.

-If you forget this, you will not be able to receive unemployment benefits until you have worked 1,924 hours (1 year’s work) and have been a member with us for 1 year.
-We only count the hours you have worked while being a member.
+If you forget this, you will not be able to receive unemployment benefits until you are able to fulfill a income critea which is a minumum of 223.428 kr. within a year and have been a member for 1 year.
+You can only compute a maximum of 18.619 kr. per month in a membership period.

 If you have questions about free student membership, call 3395 0395 or send an email to firstname.lastname@example.org.